beztroski/efb-client/SECURITY.md

 ## 3. TRANSMISSION AND NETWORK SECURITY
 - All client-server communication is conducted exclusively over **TLS 1.3**, with TLS 1.2 supported solely for legacy compatibility on older Windows installations.
 We enforce strict cipher suites and have disabled all known weak protocols (SSLv3, TLS 1.0/1.1).
 - Our API endpoints do not accept unencrypted HTTP connections; plain-text requests are met with a connection reset.
-- Certificate pinning is implemented in the launcher client to mitigate man-in-the-middle attacks against compromised certificate authorities.
+- Certificate pinning is implemented in the client to mitigate man-in-the-middle attacks against compromised certificate authorities.

 ---